UniversalPay/Magento2/README.md

 This plugin is provided for UniversalPay merchants using Magento 2.x.

 Got a question?
-Visit https://www.universalpay.es/contacto/ for assistance.
+Visit https://www.universalpay.es/contacto/ or email integraciones_es@evopayments.com for support.

 For instructions on how to install the plugin on Magento please go to our Wiki [here](https://github.com/UniversalPay/Magento2/wiki/Installation-of-UniversalPay-plugin-for-Magento-2.x).